 7.2.2.2.
 Particle Background Verification

 The particle background in the overall layout shall be defined on a PN concentration basis.
 The testing facility shall measure the particle background using the same instrumentation used for the PN emissions measurements.
 Details regarding the PN measurement system are provided in paragraph 12.2.
-The testing facility shall measure and report both TPN10 and SPN10 background concentrations at two levels: System-level and brake emissions test level.
+The testing facility shall measure and report both TPN10 and SPN10 background concentrations at two levels: system-level and brake emissions test level.

 7.2.2.2.1.
 Particle Background Verification at the System Level